Jingle Bells: One song two cities

 The horse was lean and lank, misfortune seemed his lot,

-he got into a drifted bank and we, we got upsot.
+he got into a drifted bank, and we got upsot.

 Jingle bells, jingle bells, jingle all the way.